-It is recommended that the instrument is spanned to target the desired reading range (refer to section Recommended Gases for Calibration of this manual for more information); ideally this should not be a low level close to zero.
+It is recommended that the instrument is spanned to target the desired reading range (e.g. 5%); ideally this should not be a low level close to zero.

-- 1) If not already preset, enter the correct span target, i.e. certified concentration of your calibration gas.
+- 1) If not already preset, enter the span target, i.e. certified concentration of your calibration gas.
 Press 'Key 1' and enter the new value.
 Then attach the gas and open regulator valve to allow the gas to flow. - 2) Press the 'Start' key and wait for the reading to stabilise.
 This can take a couple of minutes. - 3) Once a stable reading is shown press the soft-key 'Accept'.
 A successful span calibration message will then be displayed.
 Press the soft-key 'Accept' again to confirm the calibration and 'Store' the new user span.
 Alternatively, press soft-key 'Reject' to exit without change.